AcademySoftwareFoundation/opencue.io/content/en/docs/User guides/submitting-jobs.md

   Submit rendering jobs to OpenCue from CueSubmit
 ---

-This guide describes how to submit a job to OpenCue using CueSubmit and configure relevant rendering settings.
+This guide describes how to submit a job to OpenCue using the stand-alone version of CueSubmit and configure relevant rendering settings.
 A job is a collection of layers, which is sent as a script to the queue to be processed on remote cores.
 Each job can contain one or more layers, which are sub-jobs in an outline script job.
 Each layer contains a frame range and a command to execute.

 ## Before you begin